aanyajoshi/budget_tracker_/README.md

-# Expense Tracker - MERN Stack 💸
+# Budget Tracker - MERN Stack 💸

-Welcome to the MERN Stack Expense Tracker!
+Welcome to the MERN Stack Budget Tracker!
 This is a full-stack web application designed to help you manage your finances with ease.
 Track your income, monitor your expenses, and gain a clear overview of your financial health through a clean and interactive dashboard.

 ---